exactly-once/workshop/azure-functions-cs/README.md

 }
 ```

-Any code executing in the `Once` method will be logically deduplicated and will produce deterministic results in this case `StartNewGame` message.
+Any code executing in the `Once` method is deduplicated and produces deterministic results - in the example above a `StartNewGame` message.

+### Exercise

-* We would like to extend our sample application with writing game leader board to Azure blob when the game ends.
+* We would like to extend our sample application by storing the game leader board in Azure blob whenever a game ends.
 * Let's start by adding new `SaveLeaderBoard` command
 ```csharp
     public class SaveLeaderBoard